yguo-wsu/Matrix-Neural-Networks/README.md

 # Matrix-Neural-Networks
 The Matlab source demo code for Matrix Neural Networks

+For technical details please see our paper "Matrix Neural Networks" by Junbin Gao, Yi Guo, Zhiyong Wang at https://arxiv.org/abs/1601.03805.

 The starting point is MatNet_demo.m.

 It is based on MNIST data set.